ricardojacomini/Microsoft-HPC/CycleCloud/README.md

 - Azure CLI (`az`)
 - `jq` (for JSON parsing)
 - Sufficient Azure permissions to create roles, identities, and resources
+- You must have a VM deployed with CycleCloud before running the script

 ## Quick Setup: What to Change
 At the top of `az-create-cc-role.sh`, you only need to edit these variables: